 PC DEPOT has been evolving to achieve a brand new type of format by completing a total makeover of PC mass retailers.
-After transformation to SLP stores, stores experience changes in comparison from their previous formats, in that (1) customers stay in the stores longer, (2) more female customers visit, (3) customers revisit more frequently and (4) customers consult with employees about various matters.
+After transformation to Smart Life stores, stores experience changes in comparison from their previous formats, in that (1) customers stay in the stores longer, (2) more female customers visit, (3) customers revisit more frequently, and (4) customers consult with employees about various matters.
 The extent of sales in terms of customer hardware purchases changes little after renovation.
 However, sales from providing service are certain to increase.
 In other words, the stores gain long-term customers.

 A short interval between visits means that visitors revisit the store again sooner once they have bought a product or service.
 Increasing numbers of female visitors represent the fact that needs for digital devices in households have risen and people wish to have a better command of them.
-In this sense, President Nojima hit a bull's eye.
+In this sense, President Nojima has hit the bull's eye.

 "Lifetime value" is a concept in which the time span during which a customer uses a product is considered to be that product's "lifetime."
 The value of the customer to the business in a general sense during the lifetime of that product is raised, allowing the Company to generate sales accordingly during that time.
-The Company's service sales are growing, but in the normal growth pattern for services, they become profitable only in the second or third year of a three-year contract.
+The Company's service sales do grow but in the normal growth pattern for services they become profitable only in the second or third year of a three or four-year contract.
 Service quality should be improved so that members are encouraged to buy more products from the same store.
 Of course, member numbers are bigger at existing stores than at new stores.
-New stores should compete in terms of products sales initially, and then, going forward, they will increase their member numbers.
+New stores should initially